-By Elizabeth K. Lewis, CPA, Business Assurance & Advisory Services Senior Manager
+By Elizabeth K. Lewis, CPA, Partner

 By Elizabeth K. Lewis, CPA, Business Assurance & Advisory Services Manager